VoltCruelerz/OwlMarble-Magic/races/Kitsune.md

 _**Hidden Tails**_.
 As an Action, you can craft a shadow glamor to hide any number of your tails.
 You can maintain the illusion indefinitely, but you must Concentrate on it, as if on a spell.

+_**Darkvision**_.
+You have superior vision in dark and dim conditions.
+You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
+You can't discern color in darkness, only shades of gray.

 ## Balance

 [Detect Balance](https://docs.google.com/spreadsheets/d/1vq1kz6PRAbw5LHy6amH-bNb4OuB8DBXL1RsZROt03Sc/edit#gid=872807765)